NTUDeepSpeed/Recruitment_Hackathon_2627/part_1/part_1.md

 ```

 # Part 1 flow
-*Do we want to make them source the environment themselves?*
 1. Introduce CLI tools they need. cd, ls, mkdir, touch, mv, cp
 2. Introduce messages, nodes and different types of data transfer (pub-sub, services, actions)
 3. Building a Package & WS